mankwonghoi/WhoPays/README.md

 # Who Pays App

-This is a multi-platform application write by Harrison using Expo Snack.
+This is a multi-platform application written by Harrison using Expo Snack.

-This app arm to record the expenses from a group of friends or family.
-Which you may have some share expenses, group bills.
-The app will calculate the balance for everyone invoked.
-Finally show a result that who need to pay to whom.
-The app will minmuns the number of payment you need to make as it will sum up all exsiting transaction and calculate.(The )
+This app aims to streamline calculations and minimize the number of payments required when sharing expenses and group bills with your family and friends.
+All you need to do is record who paid the bill, the amount, and the people involved.
+The app will automatically calculates the balance for everyone and provides a final result indicating who need to pay whom.
+It reduces the number of payments you need to make by consolidating all existing transactions and performing the necessary calculations.
+(Please be aware that there may be a slight discrepancy of a few cents between the total expenses and the total repayment amount due to certain expenses that cannot be evenly divided.)

-You can use this [Link](https://snack.expo.dev/@harrisoninexpo/whopays_v5) to enter the workspace and try the applciation yourself!
+You can use this [Link](https://snack.expo.dev/@harrisoninexpo/whopays_v5) to access the workspace and try the application yourself!